mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

         vector entities.

         *Arguments*
+            entities
-            entities : vector of :cpp:class:`MeshEntity` objects.
+                A vector of :cpp:class:`MeshEntity` objects.

+            ids_result
-            ids_result : set of integers.
+                A set of integers.
                 The cell ids which are intersected are stored in a set for efficiency reasons, to avoid to sort out duplicates later on.

     .. cpp:function:: void all_intersected_entities(const Mesh & another_mesh, uint_set & ids_result) const

         Compute all ids of all cells which are intersected by another_mesh.

         *Arguments*
+            another_mesh
-            another_mesh : a :cpp:class:`Mesh` object.
+                A :cpp:class:`Mesh` object.

+            ids_result
-            ids_result : set of integers.
+                A set of integers.
                 The cell ids which are intersected are stored in a set for efficiency reasons, to avoid to sort out duplicates later on.

     .. cpp:function:: int any_intersected_entity(const Point & point) const

         Computes only the first id  of the entity, which contains the point.

         *Arguments*
+            point
-            point : a :cpp:class:`Point` object.
+                A :cpp:class:`Point` object.

         *Returns*
+            integer
-            integer : the first id of the cell, which contains the point, returns -1 if no cell is intersected.
+                The first id of the cell, which contains the point, returns -1 if no cell is intersected.

     .. cpp:function:: const uint* cells() const

         Get cell connectivity.

         *Returns*
-            array of integers : Connectivity for all cells.
+            An array of integers
+                Connectivity for all cells.

         *Example*
             .. warning::